rtauziac/Hammerspoon-Yabai/readme.md

 All of my shortcuts are triggered with my super key, wich is binded to `⌃⌥` _(control + alt)_.
 You can change it at the top level of my file in the global variable `super`.

+### `.hammerspoon/windowAction.lua`

+This is some nice reusable code I made for windows actions.
+There’s a dedicated section below that explains the use of them.

 ## How to use it?

 I’m glad you ask.
 Here is how I use it.
 For simplicity I’ll refer to the `QWERTY` layout keys.